kubernetes/kubernetes/docs/persistent-volumes.md

 Claims, like pods, can request specific quantities of a resource.
 In this case, the request is for storage.
 The same [resource model](./resources.md) applies to both volumes and claims.

-## Claims As Volumes
+## <a name="claims-as-volumes"></a> Claims As Volumes

 Pods access storage by using the claim as a volume.
 Claims must exist in the same namespace as the pod using the claim.
-The cluster finds the claim in the pod's namespace and uses it to get the persistent volume backing the claim.
+The cluster finds the claim in the pod's namespace and uses it to get the ```PersistentVolume``` backing the claim.
 The volume is then mounted to the host and into the pod.

 ```